ali-abdulhameed/tStore/README.md

 - Uses Paypal APIs for payment processing.
 - Uses USPS APIs for getting shipping cost estimate and tracking infromation.

+# Note
+I built this app as a class project and due to time constraints I didn't heavily test it.
+Thereby, I don't recommand using it as a final product on its own.

 # Screenshots

 User side: